dudutaulois/glb-blender-sync/README.md

 # GLB to Blender Sync Add-on

-This Blender add-on facilitates a seamless workflow between GLB and Blender for architectural visualization projects.
+This Blender add-on facilitates a seamless workflow for importing and syncing GLB files in Blender, particularly useful for architectural visualization projects.

 ## Features